 Shravan Shivratri Vrat

-Sawan or Shravan, the fifth month of the Hindu calendar, is the most auspicious month for the devotion of Lord Shiva.
+Sawan or Shravan, the fifth month of the Hindu calendar, is one the most significant and auspicious month for the devotion of Lord Shiva.

-Devotees come from different places in large numbers and travel on foot.
+Devotees come from different places of the world, in large numbers and travel on their feet.

 How do the devotees celebrate Shravan Somvar Vrat and Puja?

-They take Kanwar filled with holy water (Jal) on their shoulders.
-They offer this Jal to Shivling and Maa Parvati.
+They take Kanwar filled with holy water (Jal) on their shoulders, offer this Jal to Shivling and Maa Parvati.

 Read also PITRA DOSHA – Causes, Problems, and Remedies